Jason Nevins: Career

 On November 10, 2016, Nevins' remix of Nelly's "Work It" was played at the Golden State Warriors basketball game and became part of the viral video clip of Robin Schreiber dancing in the stands.
 The mega-viral video has achieved 130 million views.

 As of April 2023, Florida Georgia Line & Nelly "Cruise" has been certified diamond and is the first country song to achieve that feat.
 The RIAA said the song has matched the success of others such as Lady Gaga's "Bad Romance" and Eminem's "Love the Way You Lie".
 Nielsen Music says the Nevins version including Nelly has sold 7.48 million tracks.
 The band's record label, Big Machine Records, says the song has been streamed more than 155 million times.

 In December 2024, Nevins teamed up with María Becerra to release a new duet version of the holiday song "Jingle Bell Rock", featuring vocals from the original singer, Bobby Helms.
 The hit song was released via Warner Music Latina, Becerra's record label, headed up by Alejandro Duque.
 Similar to previous productions by Nevins, it was his idea for a duet merging the vocals of Helms with a fresh, new artist.
 The deal was put together by Nevins and Armando Lozando, Becerra's manager and founder of Big Bad Wolf Management.
 Even with a late release for the season, the official video had gained three million views in just a few weeks.

-In January 2025, McDonalds in Australia launched an television advertisement called "Macca's Squad have arrived Down Under!", which featured "Its Like That".
+In January 2025, McDonalds in Australia launched a television advertisement called "Macca's Squad have arrived Down Under!", which featured "Its Like That".